Disease

 Genetic susceptibility of roses combined with low indoor airflow

-Roses as a group are well known for susceptibility to powdery mildew, and indoor conditions, with far less natural air movement than an outdoor garden, allow the fungus to establish and spread more readily than it typically would outside.
+Roses as a group are well known among growers for their susceptibility to powdery mildew, and indoor conditions, with far less natural air movement than an outdoor garden ever has, allow the fungus to establish and spread more readily than it typically would outside, where wind alone disrupts spore settlement most days.

 High humidity without adequate ventilation

-Unlike some rot-causing fungi, powdery mildew can germinate using ambient humidity alone without standing water on the leaf, so a humid indoor spot with poor airflow creates favorable conditions even without any overwatering or misting mistake.
+Unlike some rot-causing fungi, powdery mildew can germinate using ambient humidity alone without any standing water on the leaf surface, so a humid indoor spot with poor airflow creates favorable conditions for infection even without any overwatering or misting mistake on the grower's part.

-Tender new leaves and buds, which roses produce continuously during active growth, are more vulnerable to infection than mature, hardened foliage, so mildew often appears first and worst on the newest growth.
+Tender new leaves and buds, which roses produce continuously during active growth, are considerably more vulnerable to infection than mature, hardened foliage, so mildew often appears first and worst on the newest growth at a cane's tip before it's ever visible anywhere else on the plant.

 How to Fix It